Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Observations:
 - Compared to `u64` cpp_intel_avx512 manages to cut it's runtime in half.
-- cpp_highwaysort only sees a ~1.37x speedup compared to `u64` at this input size.
+- cpp_vqsort only sees a ~1.37x speedup compared to `u64` at this input size.
 - All comparison based sort implementations only see a small change compared to `u64`.

 #### hot-i32-scaling